 Still, if you are in the area and looking to talk alternative transportation then you should pat yourself on the back.
 Not only is having someone else take care of the driving less stress on your part, but it’s also considerably cheaper than parking.

 Parking at the port runs $18 per day.
 So only a five-day cruise, you save nearly $100 from finding alternate means to the port.

 With that in mind, here is a roundup of options in getting to the Mobile cruise terminal without driving your own car.

-In our opinion, Uber offers one of the easiest ways to get around any city and to the port, not just in Mobile.
+In our opinion, Uber and Lyft offers one of the easiest ways to get around any city and to the port, not just in Mobile.
 After all, there’s a good reason that the rideshare services have seemingly spread everywhere in just a few short years.